windsonsea/daocloud-download-docs/docs/en/docs/download/modules/kant.md

     `kant` is the internal dev code for cloud edge collaboration.

 ## Download Edge Components

 These edge component offline pacakges are used when joinning edge nodes.

-- keadm_init.sh: This shell script used to initialize the offline environment, decompress the offline package and copy the decompressed files to the specified working directory.
+- `keadm_init.sh`: This shell script used to initialize the offline environment, decompress the offline package and copy the decompressed files to the specified working directory.
-- keadm_{arch}.tar.gz: This tar.gz package contains the KubeEdge installation tool keadm, which is used to install EdgeCore on edge nodes.
+- `keadm_{arch}.tar.gz`: This tar.gz package contains the KubeEdge installation tool keadm, which is used to install EdgeCore on edge nodes.
-- keadm_containerd_{arch}.tar.gz: This tar.gz package contains the KubeEdge installation tool keadm and the default version of Containerd, which is used to install EdgeCore on edge nodes with default container runtime.
+- `keadm_containerd_{arch}.tar.gz`: This tar.gz package contains the KubeEdge installation tool keadm and the default version of containerd, which is used to install EdgeCore on edge nodes with default container runtime.

 | Package | Architecture | Size | Checksum | Date |
 | ------------- | ----- | --------- | ------------- | ----------- |